Monterosa Ski Resort Italy

 Reviews

 The Powderhounds reviewed Monterosa in 2017 & 2018.
 We love it for all the right powder-seeking freeriding reasons.
-We will be heading back soon.
+We will be heading back in the coming seasons to explore more of its freeride routes.
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews.

-See how Monterosa compares to the rest of the European ski resorts on the Europe ski resort ratings page.
+See how Monterosa compares to the rest of the Italian ski resorts on the Italy ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.